ljvmiranda921/LiBERTus/README.md

 <!-- WEASEL: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 Weasel Project: LiBERTus - A Multilingual Language Model for Ancient and Historical Languages
+# 🪐 LiBERTus - A Multilingual Language Model for Ancient and Historical Languages

 Submission to Task 1 (Constrained) of the [SIGTYP 2024 Shared Task on Word Embedding Evaluation for Ancient and Historical